nullworks-mirror/cathook/README.md

 ![banner](http://i.imgur.com/w96wdtE.png)

 ## Discord Server
+The discord server is depreciated due to discord taking action.
+Please use the new [Official Telegram Group](https://t.me/nullifiedcat).
 [Official Discord Server](https://discord.gg/kvNVNSX)

 cathook is a training software designed for Team Fortress 2 for Linux. cathook includes some joke features like